 Canada’s plan for the long-term management of used nuclear fuel calls for it to be contained and isolated in a deep geological repository.
-This approach is consistent with best practice around the world.
-Almost all countries with commercial nuclear power production are planning to isolate the waste byproduct of their nuclear fuel cycle in a deep geological repository.
+This approach is consistent with best practices around the world.

 Belgium

-ONDRAF/NIRAS, Belgium’s Agency for Radioactive Waste and Enriched Fissile Materials, is responsible for the management of all radioactive waste in Belgium.
+ONDRAF/NIRAS, Belgium’s Agency for Radioactive Waste and Enriched Fissile Materials, is responsible for the management of all the radioactive waste in Belgium.
 ONDRAF/NIRAS’s mission is to protect the public and the environment from any potential hazards of radioactive waste.

 China